-□ Thermal comfort
+☐ Thermal comfort

-If components fail to meet the minimum requirements for thermal comfort mentioned in section 2.4.3, then evidence of the comfort conditions based on DIN EN ISO 7730 can be provided alternatively (does not apply for PHI Low Energy Buildings).
+If the maximum heat transfer coefficients mentioned in Table 6 "Criteria for minimum thermal protection" are exceeded, then evidence of the comfort conditions based on DIN EN ISO 7730 should be provided alternatively (does not apply for PHI Low Energy Buildings).

-□ Occupant satisfaction
+☐ Occupant satisfaction

-If use is made of any of the exemptions mentioned in Section 2.4.4, then evidence of the prerequisites for these must be provided.
+If use is made of any of the exemptions mentioned in Section Fehler!
+Verweisquelle konnte nicht gefunden werden., then evidence of the prerequisites for these must be provided.